RRHF: Rank Responses to Align Language Models with Human Feedback without tears: Introduction

-Our experiments are conducted on Anthropic's Helpful and Harmless dataset, demonstrating that RRHF's performance is on par with PPO.
-Moreover, we use RRHF to learn from ChatGPT, InstructGPT, LLaMA, and Alpaca responses in order to develop a new language model aligned to human preferences called Wombat.
+Our experiments are conducted on Anthropic's Helpful and Harmless dataset \cite{bai2022training}, demonstrating that RRHF's performance is on par with PPO in terms of generating helpful and harmless responses by automatic evaluation and human labeling.
+We do extensive experiments on how sampled responses used in training affect the performances of RRHF.
+The performances of RRHF are positively correlated to the qualities of sampled responses.
+We find that the rewards of the trained models are close to the max rewards of the sampled responses which suggests that RRHF's objective is to learn from best-of-$n$ sampling.
+Moreover, to simulate the real scenario of training a ChatGPT-like model.
+We use RRHF to learn from Alpaca prompts \cite{alpaca} and responses from ChatGPT, InstructGPT, LLaMA \cite{touvron2023llama}, and Alpaca to develop a new language model aligned to human preferences called Wombat.
+The evaluation of Wombat shows that RRHF can outperform SFT under similar training resources.

-Contributions are summarized as follows: \begin{itemize} \item We propose a new learning paradigm named \name for large language models that can leverage various responses to align with human preferences.
-The trained model can be viewed as a language model for generation and a reward model for scoring. \item This paradigm is an extension of SFT training and is the same to train a reward model if the reward scores are labeled by humans. \item This paradigm is much simpler than PPO in terms of coding difficulty, numbers of models used in training, and hyper-parameter counts and obtains comparable performances on Anthropic's Helpful and Harmless dataset. \end{itemize}
+Contributions are summarized as follows: \begin{itemize} \item We propose a new learning paradigm named RRHF for large language models that can leverage various responses to align with human preferences.
+The trained model can be viewed as a language model for generation and a reward model for scoring. \item This paradigm is an extension of SFT training and is similar to training a reward model. \item This paradigm is much simpler than PPO in terms of coding difficulty, numbers of models used in training, and hyper-parameter counts and obtains comparable performances on Anthropic's Helpful and Harmless dataset. \end{itemize}